Pay by Phone with Voice Calling

 {

-script: 'Sorry.
-To make sure your information is correct, lets start again',
+script: 'Sorry to make sure your information is correct lets start again',

 }